Laibach – MUSICK (Mute)

 Social Distortion – Born to Kill (Epitaph)

-But perhaps surprisingly of the best songs on the track list is the band’s cover of the Chris Isaak 1989 chart topping single, ‘Wicked Game’: it gets the balance between the hapless intensity of Mess’s voice alongside the mellow delicacy of the original, with a country blues feel and Mess’s vocals arcing off amongst burning lead guitar.
-The release also keeps true to its (cow)punk rock roots with the defiant stomp of ‘Walk Away’, featuring one of the best guitar solos on the album, and the beating rhythm of stripped drums in ‘Never Going Back Again’.
-One of the best rock albums of this year.
+But perhaps surprisingly of the strongest songs on the track list is the band’s cover of the Chris Isaak 1989 chart topping single, ‘Wicked Game’: it gets the balance right between the hapless intensity of Mess’s voice alongside the mellow delicacy of the original, with a country blues feel and Mess’s vocals arcing off against burning lead guitar.
+The release also keeps true to the band’s (cow)punk rock roots with the defiant stomp of ‘Walk Away (Don’t Look Back)’, featuring one of the best guitar solos on the album, and the beating rhythm of stripped drums in ‘Never Goin’ Back Again’.
+One of the greatest rock albums of this year.

 ‘Born to Kill’ is out now on vinyl, CD and digitally.